 International Women’s Day #IWD2021 #ChooseToChallenge

 Sally was a wife and mother to two sons and lived in the village of Gawcott, Buckinghamshire.
 She was a much loved Marshal at Silverstone and a member of the Women’s Motor Racing Associates Club, she gave considerable time to the sport and sat on the WMRAC ‘Doghouse Events Committee’ for a number of years.

-When Michael Schumacher had his accident at the 1999 British Grand Prix.
-Sally was on the rescue vehicle and acted as ballast as the car was hoisted onto the break down truck.
+When Michael Schumacher had his accident at the 1999 British Grand Prix, Sally was on the rescue vehicle and supported the recovery as the car was hoisted onto the break down truck.
 Sally appeared on photographs with the stricken car on most of the newspapers the next day!